CVEProject/cvelist/CONTRIBUTING.md

 License Terms of Use](https://cve.mitre.org/about/termsofuse.html).

 5. It is **strongly recommended** that submissions use [signed commits](https://help.github.com/articles/signing-commits-with-gpg/).
-Please note that some hierarchies (e.g. the DWF) require all submissions to be signed.
+Please note that some hierarchies require all submissions to be signed.

 6. Submissions from CNAs should be formatted using the [CVE JSON format](https://github.com/CVEProject/automation-working-group/tree/master/cve_json_schema).